 Tiffany Shlain is an Emmy-nominated filmmaker, founder of the Webby Awards, and author of the national bestselling book 24/6: Giving up Screens One Day a Week to Get More Time, Creativity, and Connection, which won the Marshall McLuhan Outstanding Book Award.
 She has received over 80 awards and distinctions for her films and work, including being selected for the Albert Einstein Foundation’s Genius: 100 Visions for the Future, NPR’s list of Best Commencement Speeches, and by Newsweek as one of the women shaping the 21st Century.
 She is the cofounder of 50/50 Day, Character Day, and The International Academy of Digital Arts & Sciences and runs the Let it Ripple Film Studio in San Francisco.
-Shlain is a world-renowned speaker and has given keynotes at institutions including Google, Harvard, and NASA, and was the closing speaker for TEDWomen and TEDMED.
+A world-renowned speaker known for her visually stimulating, provocative, and inspiring keynotes, she has spoken at institutions including Google, Harvard, and NASA, and was the closing speaker for TEDWomen and TEDMED.

 With such a fast-paced and demanding career, Shlain also recognizes the importance of dialing back the noise.
 For the last decade, Shlain and her family turn off all screens one day a week for 24 hours for what they call their “Technology Shabbats.”
-In her new book, 24/6: The Power of Unplugging One Day a Week, she explores how turning off screens can work wonders on your brain, body, and soul.
+In her book,24/6: The Power of Unplugging One Day a Week, she explores how turning off screens can work wonders on your brain, body, and soul.
 Drawn from the ancient ritual of Shabbat, living 24/6 can work for anyone from any background.
 Shlain shares her story, offers lessons she has learned, and provides a blueprint for how to do it yourself.
 Along the way, she delves into the neuroscience, philosophy, psychology, and history of a weekly day of rest across cultures, making the case for why we need to bring this ritual back.